CGJennings/se3docs/docs/um-install-troubleshooting.md

 `-Xmx2g`
 This also sets a 2 GiB limit.

+### Plug-in fails to start or has errors

+If a plug-in exhibits `ReferenceErrors` or messages stating that something is undefined, this may indicate that the plug-in was written for a previous version of Strange Eons and has not been updated.
+You might be able to get the plug-in to run by enabling script compatibility mode.

+*To enable script compatibility mode,* open the Preferences dialog, choose the **Plug-ins** category, and check **Compatibility mode**.
+If the problem is with an extension, exit and restart the app.

+> Enabling script compatibility mode may add a small performance hit.
+It also adds objects to the global scope, which may interfere with other scripts if they try to define constants with the same name.
+Where possible, the plug-in or script should be updated to use current APIs.

+Another potential cause of plug-in errors is that a plug-in may depend on other plug-ins that are not installed.
+Check for plug-ins in the catalogue that look like they may be interrelated to the problem plug-in and install them.
+If this corrects the problem, contact the plug-in author to suggest that they update the plug-in to [list its dependencies](dm-eons-plugin.html#requires).

 ### The plug-in bundle *X* could not be updated

 This indicates that you have downloaded an update for a plug-in that required a [relaunch](um-plugins-relaunching.md), but when Strange Eons restarted it was unable to replace the old plug-in for some reason.
 To investigate, you'll need to check your plug-in folder.
 If the app finishes starting, you can do this from the [plug-in manager](um-plugins-manager.md).
 Otherwise, find the `plug-ins` subfolder inside your [inside your user folder](um-install-user-folder.md).
 You should find a file with the name indicated by the error message and the file extension `.autoupdate`.
 You will usually also find a file with the same name but no `.autoupdate`.
 For example: